davidwrede/chef-web-docs-1/includes_ohai/includes_ohai_hints_json.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ohai_hints_json

-If the hint file contains |json| content, it will be returned as a hash from the call to ``hint?``.
+If the hint file contains JSON content, it will be returned as a hash from the call to ``hint?``.

 .. code-block:: javascript